 Graves almost smiled at that: compliments to butter him up.
-Still, regardless of ill-attempted flattery or not, he did owe her: after all, it had been Twilight who’d magically levitated the entire landslide out of the way to extract Rarity and him out of the cave.
-And besides, refusing a girl with more raw power than any spell caster, shaman, or sorcerer in the last thousand years - minus the princesses of course - was probably not the best idea.
+Still, regardless of ill-attempted flattery or not, he did owe her: after all, it had been Twilight who’d magically levitated the entire landslide out of the way to extract Rarity and him from the cave.
+And besides, refusing a girl with more raw power than any spell caster, shaman, or sorcerer in the last thousand years - minus a couple of princesses of course - was probably not the best idea.

 “Only once, right?” he finally agreed, already sure he was going to regret his decision.

 “Yes!
 Oh thank you thank you thank you!”
 Twilight squealed as she jumped around clapping her hands in delight.
 “Okay, you just stay there: I’ll get everything ready and we’ll get going right away!”

 With a wave of her wand, a purple glow appeared on the ground and magic runes and circles began to form.
 The same lilac aura surrounded the various beakers of potion as they further traced the lines on the floor in magical brew.

 “Okay, so here’s what’s going to happen,” Twilight announced while flipping through her notes.
 “I’m going to send you back in time sixteen minutes: I’ve also added in a teleportation spell so you end up on the second floor.
 Spike’s been up there all morning, so he’ll be there to take notes on anything you notice in transit.
 Any questions?”

 “Time seems to like multiples of twos,” Twilight shrugged.
 “Can’t say why.”

 “Huh.
 Well I’ll be.”